-The CSEW question on whether an incident was motivated by race was first introduced in 1988, and has been kept as a separate question since then.
-CSEW information on racially-motivated hate crime has been previously published in the Ministry of Justice's publication on 'Statistics on Race and the Criminal Justice System'.
+The Crime Survey for England and Wales (CSEW) question on whether an incident was motivated by race was first introduced in 1988, and has been kept as a separate question since then.
+CSEW information on racially-motivated hate crime has been previously published in the Ministry of Justice's publication on Statistics on Race and the Criminal Justice System.

 Religiously-motivated hate crime used to be asked about as a separate question (in the year ending March 2006 and the year ending March 2007 CSEW) but was merged into the main CSEW questions when further hate crime questions referring to sexual orientation, age and disability were introduced in the year ending March 2008.
 In the year ending March 2010, gender was added as a motivation, and transgender or gender identity was added as a motivation to the year ending March 2012 survey.
-Figures on racially and religiously motivated crimes from the year ending March 2006 and the year ending March 2007 CSEW were reported in Jansson et al., 2007.

-Racially aggravated offences are also collated through police recorded crime data and are legally defined under Section 28 of the Crime and Disorder Act 1998.
-The Anti-terrorism, Crime and Security Act 2001 (Section 39) added the religiously aggravated aspect.
-Racially and religiously aggravated offences are categorised together in police recorded crime and cannot be separately identified.
+Figures on racially and religiously-motivated crimes from the year ending March 2006 and the year ending March 2007 CSEW were reported in Attitudes, perceptions and risks of crime: Supplementary Volume 1 to Crime in England and Wales 2006 to 2007.
+Racially-aggravated offences are also collated through police recorded crime data and are legally defined under Section 28 of the Crime and Disorder Act 1998.
+The Anti-terrorism, Crime and Security Act 2001 (Section 39) added the religiously-aggravated aspect.
+Racially and religiously-aggravated offences are categorised together in police recorded crime and cannot be separately identified.